BlitzWolf BW-V5 – FHD projector for 33 thousand

 BlitzWolf V5 is an FHD projector, i.e. a native projector with 1920 x 1080 pixels.
 We don't get any information about whether it can receive a 4K signal, which could also mean no, but I would rather vote yes blindly.
 The manufacturer writes 9000 lumens for the brightness, which is approx. it can be 300 ANSI, at least those with 600-7000 lumens usually know 250 ANSI, so I'm probably not going to go too far with 300.

 By the way, this 300 ANSI cannot be said to be bad at all in this category, even if it doesn't burn out our eyes.
 With the correct dimming, this light stream can create a normal cinema atmosphere.
-There is no Android on the machine, which is a little painful, but it bothers me more that neither Bluetooth nor Wifi connection is mentioned in the specifications, so it's a real "I'm going to put it under my house, take it and project movies from a USB drive with it" piece.
+There is no Android on the machine, which is a little painful, but it bothers me more that neither Bluetooth nor Wifi connection is mentioned in the specifications, so this is a real "I'm going to put it under my house, take it with me and project movies from a pendrive with it" piece.
 At least there is keystone correction, although only vertical, but at least there is.
 The trapezoid and the focus can also be adjusted manually, but again, this is not disturbing, we are talking about a cheap machine.

 Among the connectors we find two HDMI, two USB, AV and AUX, so we can import movies from quite a few sources, and if all the ropes are broken, we can also connect an external speaker with a cable, an active one of course.
 The BlitzWolf V5 is a very small machine, its width is 22 cm, its depth is 19 cm, and its height is only 9 cm.
 Its weight is only 1,6 kilograms.